Table of Contents

 How to Interpret Rework

-Rework should be evaluated alongside:
+Rework should also be evaluated alongside:

 - PR Size